Zach116/Zach116.github.io/index.md

 ## About
 ---
 <p id="main-content">
 I am an IT Consultant with OSU with over 4 years of work experience.
-I'm aiming to leverage my current knowledge with IT tools as well as my proven ability to learn quickly to pursue a career in DevOps.
+I'm aiming to leverage my current knowledge of IT tools, as well as my proven ability to learn quickly, to pursue a career in software.
 I've been frequently praised as adaptable by my peers and I have a demonstrated history of interpersonal skills through my work in the IT department at Oregon State.
 Languages and tools I have learned include the following: Python, C/C++, Docker, AWS, Nginx, uWSGI, Java, Javascript, GDB, IDA, and Assembly Language.</p>

 ## Work Experience